Andx-Anderson/Andx-Anderson/README.md

 # 💫 About Me
 Hi, I'm Anderson 👋

-I'm a student developer focused on full-stack web development and problem solving.
+I'm a full-time student developer focused on full-stack web development and problem-solving.

 I enjoy building real-world projects, learning new technologies, and turning ideas into useful applications.